braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/creating_a_purchase_prediction.md

 The machine learning model created when you complete this page will be used on a schedule you select here to generate fresh scores of users’ probability to Purchase.
 Please select the __maximum frequency of updates__ that you’ll find useful.
 For example, if you’re going to send a weekly promotion to prevent users from Purchasing, set the update frequency to __Weekly__ on the day and time of your choosing.

-![Purchase 2][2]

 {% alert note %}
-Preview and Demo Predictions will never update users' risk of Purchase.
-Additionally, daily updates for predictions require an additional purchase beyond Weekly or Monthly updates with Predictive Purchase.
-To purchase this functionality, contact your Account Manager.
+Preview and Demo Predictions will never update users' likelihood to Purchase.
 {% endalert %}

 ### Step 5: Build Prediction